pryv/dev-site/source/guides/data-modelling.md

     }
   }
 ```
-Problem is...
-Every time Grandma will need to add a new medication in her daily cocktail (and God knows she will, she's not getting younger), we will have to create a new event type.
-And perform some additional content validation by cloning the [Data Types Github repository](https://github.com/pryv/data-types).
+The problem is...
+Every time Grandma will need to add a new medication in her daily cocktail (and God knows she will, she's not getting younger), we will have to create a new event type to perform content validation.
+The details steps are explained in the [Data Types Github repository](https://github.com/pryv/data-types).

 - **Create a substream per medication (recommended)**
 ```json